XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ## Uninstall Instructions

--  Run previous installed "XMB Manager Plus" application and revert to your previous "Install Package Files" option
+-  Run previous installed "XMB Manager Plus" application and restore your previous backup using restore option
--  Uninstall XMB Manager Plus from the XMB "Game Data" category (if any themes/language packs installed)
+-  Uninstall XMB Manager Plus from the XMB "Game Data" category (if any themes packs installed)
 -  Uninstall XMB Manager Plus from the XMB "Game" category

 NOTE: Before uninstalling "XMB Manager Plus" run the application again to revert back to your "Install Package Files" option or you'll have to reinstall the Firmware